search icon

 SOC Models

 The security operations center (SOC) is the heart of an organization’s cybersecurity framework.
-Organizations may differ in terms of their expectations and requirements from a SOC.
+Organizations may differ in terms of their expectations and requirements from an SOC network.
 Based on geography, underlying infrastructure, regulatory needs, or budget, organizations may want to pick and choose among different SOC Models, as one size may not fit all.
 The Gartner Security Operations Centre (SOC) Hybrid-Internal-Tiered (HIT) Model suggests three models which organizations can evaluate and determine which SOC model would best align with their needs and requirements.

 The three SOC models, as suggested by Gartner, are: